This is the third post in a series on quantum computing, which began with the following:

 Multi-Qubit Gates

-The most useful qubit gate is the Controlled-NOT gate, also known as the CNOT or CX gate.
+The most useful qubit gate is the Controlled-NOT gate, the CNOT, or the CX gate.
 This gate executes an X gate operation on a target qubit if the control qubit is in the , else it leaves the state unchanged.
-The control part of the gate work just like an if statement which most of the useful multiple qubit gates take advantage of to make qubits interact.
+The control part of the gate work just like an if statement, which most useful multiple qubit gates take advantage of to make qubits interact.
 This gate for a 2 qubit matrix with the control qubit being the first can be represented by the matrix:

 This truth table represents the behavior of this gate for each of the basis gates:

 With this gate, we can make qubits change in terms of the states of others.
-In fact, if we combine it with the Hadamard gate we can produce entanglement.
+If we combine it with the Hadamard gate, we can produce entanglement.
 The demo for entanglement works as follows:

-Another useful control gate is the Controlled-Phase gate also known as the CPHASE.
-Just like the CNOT, it applies the operation of a phase rotation depending on the control qubit.
-It is mainly used in the Quantum Fourier Transform which we will discuss later.
+Another useful control gate is the Controlled-Phase gate, the CPHASE.
+Like the CNOT, it applies the operation of a phase rotation depending on the control qubit.
+It is mainly used in the Quantum Fourier Transform, which we will discuss later.

 Finally, we can combine everything to produce even bigger gates operating on many more qubits to produce complex quantum circuits.